aptech/docs/docs/plotsetjitterrange.rst

     :param range: the jitter range.

-        For box plots, the allowable range is between [0.0 - 1.0], representing the percentage of the box width that jitter is allowed to occur.
-The default value is 1.0 (jitter spans the entire box width).
+        For **box plots**, the allowable range is between [0.0 - 1.0], representing the percentage of the box width that jitter is allowed to occur.
+The default value is 0.0 (no jitter).

-        For scatter plots, this is a fixed value representing how far from the initial `x` value in either direction that points will be plotted.
+        For **scatter plots**, this is a fixed value representing how far from the initial `x` value in either direction that points will be plotted.
 The default value is 0.0 (no jitter).

     :type range: 1xN matrix